nunoi/nunoi.github.io/_posts/2016-06-20-headtracking.md

 * basic electrical knowledge (DC, low current)
 * soldering iron
 * webcam
 you can choose the DIY route if you do not wish to spend much money.
+My current webcam was the cheapest I could find at the time, and I find it works perfectly fine.

 For optimal results you'll want to use IR LEDs and a webcam with its IR filter removed.
-My current webcam was the cheapest I could find at the time, and I find it works perfectly fine.
+You'll probably also need to add something that blocks visible light, in my case I used old photo negatives.

 If you do not already own a webcam, then it is probably easier and cheaper to just buy one of the ready-made solutions below.

+After having the hardware working, it is necessary to setup the software to your liking.
+This can be a morose process of trial and error.
+There are guides and videos about setting up opentrack, they can help you speed up the process.

 #### Trackhat